 Leave all other options set at their defaults.

-After you've entered all the required information click Save.
-You will be returned to the "Security" page.
+After you've entered all the required information click Add.
+You will be returned to the "SAML" page.

-Click the SAML button located in the upper right-hand corner of the screen.
+Click on the name Duo_Access_Gateway under "Configuration List".
+This will open a window on the right side of the screen.
 Make note of the values in the Authentication Request and Assertion Consumer fields.
 You will need this information to configure Sumo Logic to work with the Duo Access Gateway.

 Learn more about Sumo Logic SSO at the Sumo Logic Help site.